khadni/MVP-AutomatedPortfolioManager/README.md

 ## Requirements

 - **Git**: Make sure you have Git installed.
 You can check your current version by running `git --version` in your terminal and download the latest version from the official [Git website](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) if necessary.
+- **Foundry**: This guide requires Foundry.
+Follow the instructions in the [Foundry documentation](https://book.getfoundry.sh/getting-started/installation) to install it.
 - **Nodejs** and **npm**: [Install the latest release of Node.js 20](https://nodejs.org/en/download/). **Note**: To ensure you are running the correct version in a terminal, type `node -v`.

   ```bash